Diabetic nephropathy or kidney disease

 Stage 5: Kidney failure and a GFR of under 15%.

-At stage 4 or 5, symptoms such as dark urine may be noticable.
+A person with stage 4 or 5 nephropathy may notice symptoms such as dark urine.

 In the early stages, a person may not notice any symptoms.
 At stage 4 or 5, they may feel unwell and experience the following symptoms: